-- (a) Unless exempted by the CAAV, no person may operate an aircraft unless it is equipped with a pressure-altitude reporting transponder that is operative and operates in accordance with the provisions of ICAO Annex 10, Volume IV. - (1) The aircraft will be assigned a distinct serialized 24-bit address identity code supplied by the CAAV for the transponder, this must be programmed prior to operation of the aircraft. - (b) No person may operate an aircraft at altitudes above FL 290 unless it is equipped with a system that is automatically reporting pressure altitudes. - (c) No person may operate an aircraft in commercial air transportation unless it is equipped with a pressure-altitude reporting transponder: - (1) For domestic flights, that operates in accordance with the requirements of the Vietnam ATS. - (2) For international flights, with a data source that provides pressure-altitude information with a resolution of 7.62 m (25 ft), or better. - (d) Due to upgrading international requirements, operators should endeavour to ensure that installations of Mode S transponders are provided with the airborne/on-the-ground status, if the aeroplane is equipped with an automatic means of detecting such status.18
+- (1) The aircraft will be assigned a distinct serialized 24-bit address identity code supplied by the CAAV for the transponder, this must be programmed prior to operation of the aircraft. - (b) No person may operate an aircraft at altitudes above FL 290 unless it is equipped with a system that is automatically reporting pressure altitudes. - (c) No person may operate an aircraft in commercial air transportation unless it is equipped with a pressure-altitude reporting transponder: - For domestic flights, that operates in accordance with the requirements of the Vietnam ATS. - (2) For international flights, with a data source that provides pressure-altitude information with a resolution of 7.62 m (25 ft), or better. - (d) Due to upgrading international requirements, operators should endeavour to ensure that installations of Mode S transponders are provided with the airborne/on-the-ground status, if the aeroplane is equipped with an automatic means of detecting such status.